-A script is a TypeScript code that allows you to access business process data, create, query, modify and delete app items, as well as exchange data with external systems using the HTTP protocol.
+The Script activity is a piece of TypeScript code that allows you to access data in business process, create, request, modify, and delete app items, and exchange data with external systems using the HTTP protocol.

-Suppose a company sells products online through a website.
+Let’s say a company sells products online on a website.
 When a client clicks Place order, a script is executed.
-This script launches a business process in ELMA365 and the information about new order is sent to the process.
-The program automatically calculates the discounts and the total, and then sends the data back to the website.
+This script launches a business process in ELMA365, and the information about the new order is passed to the process.
+The system automatically calculates the discounts and the total and then sends this data back to the website.

-Only users included in the Administrators group can manage Script settings.
+Only users included in the Administrators group can configure the Script activity.

-On the process page, to the right of the modeling sheet, find the Standard elements tab.
+On the process page, to the right of the modeling canvas, find the activities panel and open the Standard elements tab.
 Drag the Script activity to the process diagram and place it where required.

 Double-click on the Script activity to open the settings window.
 It contains two tabs: General and Error Handling.

-In the Name field, specify the name of the operation as it will be shown in the system, for example, Calculate total amount.
+In the Name* field, specify the name of the operation as it will be shown in the diagram, for example, Calculate total amount.

-In the Function field, you need to select or add a function.
+In the Function field, you need to link a specific function to the activity.
 Functions previously added to the process are available in the drop-down list.
 If you need to create a new one, click Create.
-Specify its name using English letters, numbers, and the underscore.
+Specify the function’s name using Latin letters, numbers, and the underscore.
 The function’s name must begin with a letter.
-Click Create and then click Open.
+Click Create and then Open.

 In certain scripts, you can use additional parameters.
 They allow you to optimize some process operations or make changes to the script without republishing.
-You can read more about this in the Additional Parameters article.
+Read more about this in the Additional parameters article.

-You can define the program behavior in case of process errors, for example, if ELMA365 fails to reach an external service.
+You can define the program behavior in case of process errors, for example, if ELMA365 fails to access an external service.

-To do this, open the Error handling tab in the settings window.
+To do this, open the Error Handling tab in the activity settings window.

 - Retry.
 Select this option if you want the system to re-execute the script.

 - Number of retries.
-This field indicates how many attempts the system must take to re-execute the script.
+This field indicates how many attempts to re-execute the script the system will make.

 - Retry delay (sec).
 It determines the amount of time ELMA365 should wait before trying to re-execute the script.

 - Notification.
-Select this option if you want to inform specific users about a script failure.
+Select this option if you want to inform specific users about the error.

 - Interrupt.
 In case of an error, ELMA365 will interrupt the execution of the script and resume the process.
-You need to select a connector to specify which process branch should be activated.
+You need to select a connector to specify which process branch has to be activated.